ychenz/react-tut/README.md

-## React Redux with react router template, scss frontend

-Assume API runs on localhost port 3001, to change port, please change "proxy" line in package.json file.
+## React Tutorial Repo for Youtube Channel: Program the web with Yuchen

+Recommended usage: Please fork the repo and checkout the `base-template` branch to start coding from scratch.

+Happy coding! 😄

+### TUT 1 (React Navigation):

+Branch name for the final version: `tut-1-navbar_slider`

+Please run `git checkout tut-1-navbar_slider` in the terminal after cloning the repo.

+### TUT 2

+Coming soon🍩

-## API calls
+## API calls using Redux middleware

 Create a action function like the following: